splunk/splunk-ansible/docs/advanced/default.yml.spec.md

   * Default Splunk admin user password.
 This is REQUIRED when starting Splunk, and can only be set during the first-time run of the playbooks.
 If changes are required to the admin password, they should be done through SplunkWeb/CLI and the new value should be re-entered here.
   * Default: null

+  declarative_admin_password: <bool>
+  * When set to true, the playbooks will always enforce that the admin password is set to the value of `password` above.
+Any changes to the admin password outside of splunk-ansible will be reverted.
+  * Default: false

   user: <str>
   * Host user under which Splunk will run
   * Default: splunk